Security and Audit

 | User verifies with password | Full chain validated |

 The password is never stored.
-A verification hash (derived from password + ":verify") is stored for password-gated role escalation.
+A verification hash (derived from password + ":verify") is stored for password-gated profile escalation.

 Key File